javariakhalid519/Save-the-Eggs-Game/README.md

 # Save-the-Eggs-Game
 C# Windows Forms game built in Visual Studio with MySQL database integration.
-The player catches falling eggs using a rabbit basket, with difficulty levels and score tracking
+The player catches falling eggs using a rabbit basket, with difficulty levels and score tracking, if more than 5 eggs are missed, the game ends.

+## Features
+Player controls a rabbit with a basket.
+Randomly falling eggs to catch.
+Splash animation on missed eggs.
+Difficulty selection (Easy, Medium, Hard).
+Player name input with validation.
+Score and high score tracking with MySQL integration.
+Win/Game Over label displays.

+## Technologies Used
+C# (Windows Forms App)
+MySQL Workbench
+Visual Studio
+.NET Framework